whtc/configmanager/whtc/recipe/configmanager/README.txt

     uses search, not match, so it will match the pattern anywhere in the line.
 If whitespace or the location of the pattern in the line is important, structure your regex accordingly.
+If the pattern is not found, the section will be appended to the end of the file, as usual.

+    **Default:** None

+``replace``

+    A regex pattern to look for in the target file.
+If found, this line will be replaced by the section contents and markers.
+The regex uses search, not match, so it will match the pattern anywhere in the line.
+If whitespace or the location of the pattern in the line is important, structure your regex accordingly.

-If the pattern is not found, the section will be appended to the end of the file, as usual.on
+    If the pattern is not found, and ``insert-after`` was defined, that will be will will be used to look for an insertion point.
+If ``insert-after`` fails or was not defined, the section will be appended to the end of the file, as usual.

     **Default:** None

 ``start-marker``

     A line that marks the beginning of an auto-generated section.
 It should